Currency Overview: All About Dogecoin

 The success of Dogecoin is closely intertwined with Elon Musk's passion for it.
 Musk began tweeting about Dogecoin in early 2021, sharing a Lion King DOGE meme.
 That kickstarted a furious DOGE rally — with temporary dips — that culminated in Musk's appearance on Saturday Night Live.

 After the SNL appearance, DOGE crashed despite Musk's promises to moon its price.
 In the following months, Musk seemed to lose interest, and the price of DOGE has tumbled over 70% from its all-time high.
-However, Musk still yields power over Dogecoin, as occasional tweets indicate.
+However, Musk still wields power over Dogecoin, as occasional tweets indicate.

 Buy Dogecoin Directly From an Exchange or Broker